opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 The `value_count` metric is a single-value metric aggregation that calculates the number of values that an aggregation is based on.

-The following example uses the `value_count` metric with the `avg` metric to find how many numbers the aggregation uses to calculate an average value:
+For example, you can use the `value_count` metric with the `avg` metric to find how many numbers the aggregation uses to calculate an average value.

 ```json
 GET kibana_sample_data_ecommerce/_search